 - 14w LED Polo, Bulkhead Fitting - Emergency With Sensor£88.65 Was £99.99 Save £11.34 As low as £79.99

 In the early days, these emergency lighting systems used incandescent light bulbs then adapted fluorescent lights later on.
-Today, LED emergency lights are the new standard in terms of emergency lighting.
+Today, LED commercial lights are the new standard in terms of emergency lighting.
 The use of LEDs is a common practice in the industry because LEDs are cost-efficient and power-saving.
 Also, the LEDs have a much longer lifespan compared to its predecessor.

 What are the different types of emergency lighting?